tchristensen77/tchristensen77/README.md

 - 👋 Hi, I’m @tchristensen77
-- 👀 I’m interested in switching career fields.
+- 👀 I’m interested in data analytics.
-- 🌱 I’m currently learning data analytics- SQL, Python, R
+- 🌱 I’m currently learning R, SQL and Python
-- 💞️ I’m looking to collaborate on building a community of others who are new to the field.
+- 💞️ I’m looking to collaborate others who are new to data analytics or coding.
 - 📫 How to reach me tdemarree17@gmail.com

 <!---